We talked about bread and carbohydrates in general a lot last summer. And I mean, a lot.

 Then there was Allume in October and a two-week family vacation at Christmas… In the end, life was just a bit too busy for me to successfully keep a sourdough starter alive.
 I’m sure ya’ll can relate, yes?

-Fortunately though, we’ve gotten a pretty good grip on our weekly routine since the new year.
+Fortunately though, we’ve got a pretty good grip on our weekly routine since the new year.
 Every Thursday is soup night, and with that meal comes freshly baked bread.
-“Bake bread” shows up just once on my weekly planner and I make sure we’re home to to do it.
+“Bake bread” shows up just once on my weekly planner and I make sure we’re home to do it.
 It’s really become that simple, and effective and getting the job done!

-Our long time favorite (and still a winner) is rosemary olive oil bread.
+Our long-time favorite (and still a winner) is rosemary olive oil bread.
 We’ve tried it every which way you can possibly imagine and it’s always delicious.

-You’ll note that recipe is not prepared in a traditional manner.
-There’s no soaking, no freshly ground sprouted wheat.
-It’s a throw-it-in-the-bowl-and-have-bread-ready-in-a-few-hours-no-preparation-needed type of recipe.
-And it worked for me because I didn’t want the “inconvenience” of the extra five minutes it took to soak my grains on Wednesday night.
+- It worked for me because I didn’t want the “inconvenience” of the extra five minutes it took to soak my grains on Wednesday night.

 Then, a close friend of ours got really sick earlier this year.

-Since we would be helping out with meals on occasion, I used Dr. Google to find out what type of foods she should eat, shouldn’t eat, what to avoid, etc., so that we could helping with her health and not just her meals.
-The results weren’t too far from what’s recommended for a perfectly healthy person: eat lots of nutrient dense foods, avoid refined grains and sugar.
+Since we would be helping out with meals on occasion, I used Dr. Google to find out what type of foods she should eat, shouldn’t eat, what to avoid, etc., so that we could help with her health and not just her meals.

 The first time we had them over for dinner, I soaked the whole grain flour overnight in an attempt to maximize every ounce of nutrition possible in her few slices of bread.